aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/upgrading-move-code.md

 Code upgrade enables code owners to evolve their contracts or frameworks under a stable, well-known account address, which can than be referenced by other applications, inside or outside the chain.

 Code upgrade is based on an _upgrade policy_ which the owner of a package determines.
 The default policy is _(backwards) compatible_.
-That means, only those upgrades are accepted which guarantee that no existing APIs and/or existing resource storage is broken by the upgrade.
-This compatibility checking is technical complete and a result of Move's strongly typed byte code semantics.
+That means, only those upgrades are accepted which guarantee that no existing public APIs (including transactions and public functions) and/or existing resource storage is broken by the upgrade.
+This compatibility checking is technical complete and possible because of Move's strongly typed byte code semantics.
 However, even a compatible upgrade can have hazardous effects on applications so depending on upgradable code on chain should be carefully considered on a case-by-case basis (see also below